 Follicular Dendritic Cell Sarcoma : Microscopic

-Follicular Dendritic Cell Sarcoma (FDCS): The tumor is composed of spindle, oval, or epithelioid cells arranged in fascicular, storiform, whorled, or diffuse growth patterns.
-Some cases have an appearance reminiscent of meningiomas.
-Others show dense fibroblastic areas.
-The nuclei are oval with vesicular appearance, finely granular chromatin, and punctate nucleoli.
-The cells have moderate amount of fibrillar eosinophilic cytoplasm with indistinct borders, imparting a syncytial appearance.
+Follicular Dendritic Cell Sarcoma (FDCS) is composed of spindle, oval, or epithelioid cells arranged in fascicular, storiform, whorled, or diffuse growth patterns.
+The tumor cells are admixed with small lymphocytes and plasma cells.

 Variations in the histologic appearance include: perivascular spaces filled with proteinaceous fluid and lymphocytes resembling thymoma or thymic carcinoma; lobulated growth pattern (shown here) with prominent fibrous septa surrounding individual tumor nodules.
 Tumors resected after chemotherapy or radiation therapy show squamous metaplasia, foamy histiocytes, and increased pleomorphism.